-Now that you know your expenses and your financial budgets, you are ready to negotiate the financial aspects of your agreement.
+Now that you know your expenses and your financial budgets, you are ready to negotiate the financial aspects of your Agreement.
 This can be challenging and even scary.

 If you have children, your situation is even more complicated.
 Parents have a moral, if not legal responsibility, to support their children until they complete their first post-secondary school degree or diploma, or until they have a full-time job and they’re self-sufficient.